BuvinJT/distbuilder/docs/LowLevel.md

 ### unInstallQtIfw

 This is the counterpart to the `installQtIfw()` function.
-It will uninstall an existing installation of the QtIWF utliity.
+It will uninstall an existing installation of the QtIFW utliity.

 	unInstallQtIfw( qtIfwDirPath=None, version=None )